Selective serotonin reuptake inhibitor: Interactions

 The CYP2D6 enzyme is entirely responsible for the metabolism of hydrocodone, codeine and dihydrocodeine to their active metabolites (hydromorphone, morphine, and dihydromorphine, respectively), which in turn undergo phase 2 glucuronidation.
 These opioids (and to a lesser extent oxycodone, tramadol, and methadone) have interaction potential with selective serotonin reuptake inhibitors.
 The concomitant use of some SSRIs (paroxetine and fluoxetine) with codeine may decrease the plasma concentration of active metabolite morphine, which may result in reduced analgesic efficacy.

-Another important interaction of certain SSRIs involves paroxetine, a potent inhibitor of CYP2D6, and tamoxifen, an agent used commonly in the treatment and prevention of breast cancer.
+Another important interaction of certain SSRIs involves paroxetine, a potent inhibitor of CYP2D6, and tamoxifen, an agent commonly used in the treatment and prevention of breast cancer.
 Tamoxifen is a prodrug that is metabolised by the hepatic cytochrome P450 enzyme system, especially CYP2D6, to its active metabolites.
-Concomitant use of paroxetine and tamoxifen in women with breast cancer is associated with a higher risk of death, as much as a 91 percent in women who used it the longest.
+Concomitant use of paroxetine and tamoxifen in women with breast cancer is associated with a higher risk of death, as much as a 91 percent increase in women who used it the longest.

 Overdose

 SSRIs appear safer in overdose when compared with traditional antidepressants, such as the tricyclic antidepressants.
-This relative safety is supported both by case series and studies of deaths per numbers of prescriptions.
+This relative safety is supported by both case series and studies of deaths per number of prescriptions.
 However, case reports of SSRI poisoning have indicated that severe toxicity can occur and deaths have been reported following massive single ingestions, although this is exceedingly uncommon when compared to the tricyclic antidepressants.

 Because of the wide therapeutic index of the SSRIs, most patients will have mild or no symptoms following moderate overdoses.
 The most commonly reported severe effect following SSRI overdose is serotonin syndrome; serotonin toxicity is usually associated with very high overdoses or multiple drug ingestion.
 Other reported significant effects include coma, seizures, and cardiac toxicity.

 Poisoning is also known in animals, and some toxicity information is available for veterinary treatment.

 Discontinuation syndrome

-Serotonin reuptake inhibitors should not be abruptly discontinued after extended therapy, and whenever possible, should be tapered over several weeks to minimize discontinuation-related symptoms which may include nausea, headache, dizziness, chills, body aches, paresthesias, insomnia, and brain zaps.
+Abrupt discontinuation of SSRIs, especially after prolonged therapy, causes a withdrawal syndrome, which may include symptoms such as nausea and vomiting, headache, dizziness, chills, body aches, paresthesias, insomnia, and brain zaps.
+Serotonin reuptake inhibitors should not be abruptly discontinued after extended therapy, and whenever possible, should be tapered over several weeks to minimize discontinuation-related symptoms.
+SSRI-associated withdrawal symptoms are not typically referred to as a dependence syndrome.
+However, commentators have noted that such symptoms meet the definition of a physical and psychological dependence syndrome.

 Paroxetine may produce discontinuation-related symptoms at a greater rate than other SSRIs, though qualitatively similar effects have been reported for all SSRIs.
 Discontinuation effects appear to be less for fluoxetine, perhaps owing to its long half-life and the natural tapering effect associated with its slow clearance from the body.
 One strategy for minimizing SSRI discontinuation symptoms is to switch the patient to fluoxetine and then taper and discontinue the fluoxetine.